SumoLogic/sumologic-documentation/docs/send-data/collect-from-other-data-sources/azure-blob-storage/collect-logs-azure-blob-storage.md

       * StorageAccountName: Name of the storage account where you are storing logs from Azure Service that you configured in [Step 1](#step-1-configure-azure-storage-account) above.
       * StorageAccountResourceGroupName: Name of the resource group of the storage account you configured in [Step 1](#step-1-configure-azure-storage-account) above.
       * StorageAccountRegion: Name of the region of the storage account you configured in [Step 1](#step-1-configure-azure-storage-account) above.
-      * Filter Prefix (Optional): If you want to filter logs from a specific container, enter the following, replacing the variable with your container name: `/blobServices/default/containers/<container_name>/`
+      * Filter Prefix (Optional): If you want to filter logs from a specific container, enter the following by replacing the variable with your container name: `/blobServices/default/containers/<container_name>/`

     :::note
     Resource group names should not consist of an underscore.